MLB London Series: Background

-On May 8, 2018, MLB announced a two-year agreement to hold baseball games at London Stadium during the 2019 and 2020 seasons.
-The inaugural series was played between the Red Sox and Yankees, longtime divisional rivals.

-Outside of the contiguous United States and Canada, MLB has previously held regular season games in Australia, Japan, Mexico, and Puerto Rico, and has held spring training games in China, but has never held any games in Europe.
-The National Football League has similarly held regular-season games in London—primarily at Wembley Stadium—under the banner of the NFL London Games.
-The NFL has developed a large fanbase in the United Kingdom, and as of 2018, the games at Wembley had attracted an average attendance of 85,031.
-The NBA has similarly held games in London as part of its Global Games series.
+On May 8, 2018, MLB announced a two-year agreement to hold baseball games at the London Stadium during the 2019 and 2020 seasons.
+At that time, outside of the contiguous United States and Canada, MLB had previously held regular season games in Australia, Japan, Mexico and Puerto Rico, and previously held spring training games in China, but had never held any games in Europe.
+The National Football League (NFL) had similarly held regular-season games in London—primarily at Wembley—under the banner of the NFL London Games.
+The NFL developed a large fanbase in the United Kingdom, and as of 2018, the games at Wembley had attracted an average attendance of 85,031.
+The NBA similarly held games in London as part of its Global Games series.

 Kelhem Salter, MLB's director of growth and strategy in the EMEA region, noted that Europe was a "key growth market" for the league, and that Londoners were "big event-goers" and frequently sell-out events held there.
 Unlike the other countries where MLB has held international games, baseball is not as popular and established in the United Kingdom.
 Salter explained that the league wanted to differentiate its efforts in London from those of other leagues, by emphasizing a "connection to culture and the culture of the specific cities that our teams represent" to engage with new fans.
 In May 2018, the league began a year-long cultural program entitled "The 108" (referring to the number of stitches on a standard baseball) to promote the London games, encompassing a series of zines profiling MLB teams, as well as "The 108 Sessions" — a series of live concert events at local venues featuring acts representing the teams' cities.
-The campaign is designed to "build a genuine dialogue and relationship with cultural scenes that reflect those of the MLB home cities."
+The campaign was designed to "build a genuine dialogue and relationship with cultural scenes that reflect those of the MLB home cities."

+The inaugural series was played during the 2019 season between the Boston Red Sox and New York Yankees, longtime divisional rivals.
+A planned series in 2020 was cancelled due to the COVID-19 pandemic.
+On May 9, 2022, commissioner Rob Manfred and London mayor Sadiq Khan announced a long-term partnership between the league and the city including regular-season games in 2023, 2024 and 2026, along with other major events over a five-year period.

 Series history

 2019

-In the 2019 series, the New York Yankees beat the Boston Red Sox in both games.
+In June 2019, the New York Yankees and Boston Red Sox played a two-game series, with the Red Sox the designated "home" team.
 The Yankees won the first game by a score of 17–13, and the second game by a score of 12–8.